shivjm/metrics-api/README.md

 values and the times at which they were sent.
 The server maintains a `Map` from metric names to these lists.
-Thanks to the use of the [Performance measurement API](https://nodejs.org/api/perf_hooks.html), the server has a monotonically increasing time source[^1] and new values are appended to the list; therefore, the list is guaranteed to be sorted from oldest to newest, and discarding old data involves traversing it until we reach the first entry with a timestamp newer than our threshold, which we then use as the new head of the list.
+Thanks to the use of the [Performance measurement API](https://nodejs.org/api/perf_hooks.html), the server has a monotonically increasing time source—the absolute values are irrelevant since we only care about the difference between any two timestamps—and new values are appended to the list; therefore, the list is guaranteed to be sorted from oldest to newest, and discarding old data involves traversing it until we reach the first entry with a timestamp newer than our threshold, which we then use as the new head of the list.
 This process is carried out either periodically or on every `sum` request, depending on the server’s configuration.

 Instead of directly calling `performance.now()` or `new Date()`, the `Metrics` class and functions that create it require the time source